2021 NBA draft

 The 2021 NBA draft, the 75th edition of the National Basketball Association's annual draft, was held on July 29, 2021, at Barclays Center in Brooklyn, New York.
 The NBA draft returned to Brooklyn after the previous year's draft was held through videoconferencing at ESPN Studios in Bristol, Connecticut due to the COVID-19 pandemic.
 With the first overall pick, the Detroit Pistons selected Cade Cunningham.
 The NBA used a "ceremonial pick" for the late Terrence Clarke, between the 14th and 15th pick of the draft.

-Draft picks
+Draft selections

 Cade Cunningham was selected 1st overall by the Detroit Pistons.

 Jalen Green (NBA G League Ignite) was selected 2nd overall by the Houston Rockets.

 Evan Mobley was selected 3rd overall by the Cleveland Cavaliers.

 Scottie Barnes was selected 4th overall by the Toronto Raptors and voted the Rookie of the Year.

 Josh Giddey was selected 6th overall by the Oklahoma City Thunder.

 Jonathan Kuminga was selected 7th overall by the Golden State Warriors.

 Franz Wagner was selected 8th overall by the Orlando Magic.

 Corey Kispert was selected 15th overall by the Washington Wizards.

 Alperen Şengün was selected 16th overall by the Oklahoma City Thunder (traded to the Houston Rockets).

+Jalen Johnson was selected 20th overall by the Atlanta Hawks.

 Cam Thomas was selected 27th overall by the Brooklyn Nets.

 Herbert Jones was selected 35th overall by the New Orleans Pelicans.